-Her speech is often loaded with complaints and grumbling and whining about things that are not as she wants or believes they should be.
+Her speech is often loaded with complaints and grumbling and whining about things that are not as she wants or as she believers they should be.
 She also tears people down with criticism and nagging.
 A bitter woman is usually not shy about telling her woes to anyone who will listen.
 She tends to wear people out with her constant complaining and moaning about the people she is bitter toward.
 Someone once said that a bitter woman is like a yapping Pekinese.
-(Ps.
-64:3,4;
+(Psalm 64:3-4)

 You will also hear her further compare others to herself.
 She may pick out physical characteristics, income, relationships with others, a variety of ways are possible for her to try and prove that she is better than someone else and often it will have a “Christian” bend as she attempts to justify herself to others.

 Therefore, another face of bitterness is loneliness.
 With all this whirling around her, she frequently finds herself alone for who wants to associate with someone like this?
-This only ads fuel to her fire as the problem is not hers; as she believes it is everyone else who just doesn’t seem to understand her.
+This only ads fuel to her fire as in her mind, the problem is not hers.
+She believes it is everyone else who just doesn’t seem to understand her.
 She would be what the Bible describes as bitter in soul.
 (Job 3:20, 21:25)

 She was speaking to the townspeople when she arrived back home with Ruth.
 Could it be that they could see the changes in Naomi?
 Was her countenance so different after her ordeal in Moab that the hardness and bitterness of heart were visible on her face?
 I suspect so.

 Consider how bitterness might be rooted deep within your heart.
 If the Lord reveals it to you, then humbly walk forth in confession and repentance.
 Ask Him to replace your heart of bitterness with a heart of love for Him and for others.